Aliases for AQP4 Gene

 Previous GeneCards Identifiers for AQP4 Gene

 This gene encodes a member of the aquaporin family of intrinsic membrane proteins that function as water-selective channels in the plasma membranes of many cells.
 This protein is the predominant aquaporin found in brain and has an important role in brain water homeostasis.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene.
 A recent study provided evidence for translational readthrough in this gene and expression of an additional C-terminally extended isoform via the use of an alternative in-frame translation termination codon. [provided by RefSeq, Dec 2015]

 GeneCards Summary for AQP4 Gene

 AQP4 (Aquaporin 4) is a Protein Coding gene.
-Diseases associated with AQP4 include brain edema and neuromyelitis optica.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
+Diseases associated with AQP4 include Brain Edema and Neuromyelitis Optica.
+Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is AQP1.
+An important paralog of this gene is AQP5.

 UniProtKB/Swiss-Prot for AQP4 Gene